jgeumlek/MoltenGamepad/documentation/config_files.md

 * Instead of hyphens, underscores are used
 * True or false values are assigned instead of negation prefixes (i.e. `enumerate=false` instead of `no_enumerate`)

-The `daemon` and `pidfile` settings can not be specified in this file.
+The `daemon`,`pidfile`, and `stay-alive` settings can not be specified in this file.
 They are exclusively commandline arguments.

+The full list of available options can be seen by running

+    moltengamepad --print-cfg

 ##Loading Profiles at Start-up